John McCoy and Friends

 McCoy’s ceramic art remains close to the ancient traditions of ceramic production as informed by a revival and blossoming of interest and activity in ceramics in America after World War II through the 1970s.
 McCoy’s wheel thrown vessels, bowls and other container forms are meticulously crafted by hands thoroughly steeped in experience with clay and the history of ceramics.
 While McCoy favors the traditions of pottery over more expressive sculptural form in his own work, the exhibition will demonstrate that he has encouraged and influenced students whose works are quite diverse and very different from his.

-Images (clockwise from top left): John McCoy; two installation views of the Ritter Art Gallery.
+Images: Installation views of the Ritter Art Gallery.

 < PREVIOUS | NEXT >